Skip to content

 Cloud Web Workbench readiness gates

-The browser workbench has its own release gates because /healthz only proves the server is alive.
+The browser workbench has its own release gates because /livez only proves the server is alive.
 Cloud Web is the browser build of the desktop renderer, so its UI is covered by the renderer suite, while the cloud control-plane behavior is covered by the cloud HTTP and continuation suites.
 Run these before provider rollout and keep them in CI:

 pnpm test:renderer